NationalAssociationOfRealtors/block_r_provisioner/README.md

 Here is the sequence of operations neeeded to install a network.
 It is important that theses scripts are run in order.
 They have been designed to capture particularly sensitive sequences inside of scripts to avoid problems.
 For instance, the sequence of operations needed to bring up Zookeeper, Kafka and CouchDB daemons is sensitive and thus are contained with the `start_nodes.sh` and `stop_nodes.sh` scripts:

 - `provision.sh` - performs three operations:
-  - prepares each node using configuration information from the `blockr-config.yaml` and `confitx.yaml` files in the templates directory
+  - creates configuration information from the `config.sh` file.
+It creates a `blockr-config.yaml` and `confitx.yaml` files.
   - creates blocks and transactions required for the `blockr` channel
   - packages validation chaincode using the first node specified in the `config.sh` file.
 Make sure you can ssh without passwords from the first node in the `consif.sh` to all nodes to avoid being prompted for a password.
+  - distributes configuration information and chaincode to each server.
 - `create_channel.sh` - performs three operations on the peer of each node:
   - defines the `blockr` channel
   - joins the `blockr` channel